 - The springs inside the body of a guitar with a tremolo system (e.g. Stratocaster style guitars)

-How can you dampen these vibrations?
+How can you dampen these vibrations and improve your guitar tone?

 You can use anything that will make good contact with the strings but not get in the way of your guitar playing.
 Below you’ll see three different common items that get the job done: tape, towel (cloth or paper), and foam earplugs!